Articles tagged with: Sentencing/plea bargaining

 Michael Adebolajo and Michael Adebowale were convicted of murdering Fusilier Lee Rigby last year.
 Sentencing was adjourned, however, until such time as the domestic courts had ruled on the legality of the whole life tariff following the Strasbourg ruling in Vinter v UK.

-The ECtHR held in Vinter that to impose a whole life tariff period with no prospect of review, and thus no hope of release, was incompatible with the Human Rights Act.
-Last week the Court of Appeal nonetheless upheld the whole life tariff in the cases …
+The ECtHR held in Vinter that to impose a whole life tariff period with no prospect of review, and thus no hope of release, was incompatible with Art 3 of the ECHR.
+Last week the Court of Appeal nonetheless upheld the whole life tariff in the …

 By Lyndon Harris